jEnbuska/none-dux/README.md

 All changes are immutable.

-Shape of the state can be extended and modified at anytime, ones root object of the data structure is defined at the beginning.
+Shape of the nonedux state can be extended and modified change dynamically.

 ##Getting started